Resident234/php.net/pages/www.php.net_sqlite3.query.php.md

 ?>
 ```

-You can also re-use a statement and change its parameters, just do $statement-&gt;reset().
+<br><br>You can also re-use a statement and change its parameters, just do $statement-&gt;reset().
 Finally don&apos;t forget to close a statement when you don&apos;t need it anymore as it will free some memory.

 #